 Yeah, summer break…this was summer break for only millionaires, not for 99% of us.

 Both films are cheesy, corny, and obviously unrealistic, especially the second one.
 Some of the cast could sing better than others.
 The first one had a easier plot and that’s probably why I remember it more.
 Of course this may be due to the fact I saw the first one a lot more.
 Like I said, it was everywhere in ’05.
 By the time the second one rolled around I was in middle school, and too old to be watching cheesy fantasies anymore, but I did watch it a couple times.
-We all did.
+I’m sure we all did.

 I liken looking at these to one of those “what the heck were we thinking” moments, because did I have any business to like these films?
 No. Did the rest of us?
 As I said earlier, we all secretly enjoyed them to some degree, whether it was for laughs, or entertaining a bunch of elementary school girls for two hours while us boys partook in better activities like video games and football, or watching it to pass time while waiting in between commercial breaks.